madsjulia/Mads.jl/examples/bigdt/source_termination.rst

 Task:
 ~~~~~

-Evaluate the robustness of future concentrations at w2 being below 2500 ppb with respect to the uncertainties in the model and the statistical methods.
+Evaluate how robustly each source-termination scenario keeps future concentrations at w2 below the 8,000 ppb decision threshold under model and statistical uncertainty.

 Method:
 ~~~~~~~